-After Skydio has finished entering 3D Scan, you are ready to fly!
+After Skydio has finished entering the 3D Scan Vehicle Mode, you are ready to fly.
 Ensure your Logs Card has been formatted before starting a scan.
 If you have not yet done so, a notification will display in the app.
-See the above SD Card section in Getting Started on page 5 for instructions on how to format.
+See the above SD Card section in Getting Started for instructions on how to format.